Large-Project-COP4331/main/README.md

-# Ocean Logger Project Group 3
+# Scuba Logger
-A project for COP 4331 at UCF (Summer 2023).
+## Group 3 COP 4331 at UCF (Summer 2023).

-Visit the website:
+## Overview
+Scuba Logger is a comprehensive tool designed to log and analyze scuba diving experiences.
+As the Project Manager leading a team of seven developers, this project aims to provide an intuitive and user-friendly platform for divers to track their dives, visualize data, and share insights with the community.

 ## Group Members
 + Alawi, Yousef